XJFlash Module

 ** TCK = 30 MHz, pseudorandom data file.
 Time varies with flash type.

-In order to use XJFlash all of the data, address and control signals on the flash device(s) must be connected to an FPGA on the target board.
-This can be a configuration PROM, or a flash device connected to any general purpose I/O pin.
-These connections can be direct, indirect, dedicated or shared:
+In order to use XJFlash, all of the data bus, address bus and control signals on the flash device must be controllable from an FPGA.
+In most cases they will be controlled by an FPGA on the UUT.
+The flash device can be a configuration PROM for the FPGA, or a flash device connected to any general purpose I/O pin.
+Connections between FPGA and flash can be direct, indirect, dedicated or shared:

 Direct connections – YES

-XJFlash Configuration - Direct Connections to FPGA
+XJFlash Configuration - Direct connections

-XJFlash Configuration - Direct Connections to FPGA SoC
+XJFlash configuration - Direct connections to FPGA SoC

 The flash is directly connected to the FPGA.